smhasan24/Project_Team_Research/README.md

 ## What's Inside

+- **Hypothesis Testing**:
+This hypothesis is tested to investigate potential disparities in placement outcomes based on gender.
+The analysis provides insights into whether placement programs should incorporate gender-specific interventions or focus on other factors influencing employability.

 - **R_Visualization/**: R scripts used to create different visualizations of the data.

   BarPlot: Scripts specifically for generating bar plots.

 .gitignore: Lists files that Git should ignore (like temporary files).

 - **A-64 Team Research and Development Presentation Slide.pptx**: A PowerPoint presentation of our team research and result.

 - **Dataset_Placement_Data_Full_Class.csv**: The main dataset containing students placement detail.